admin-ch/CovidCode-Service/README.md

 Swagger-UI is running on http://localhost:8113/swagger-ui.html.

 ## PostgreSQL database
 To start up the application locally, run a new PostgreSQL 11+ database on port 3113.
+Use the profile "local" to run the application.
+The other profiles run the script afterMigrate to reassign the owner of the objects.

 ## JWT Generation
 - JWT generation uses a custom generator with library JJWT.